JHWebDeveloper/Able2-public-resources/README.md

 ## [1.2.6]

 ## Fixed
-- Bug causing uninstall, reinstall and updates to fail
+- Bug causing uninstallation, reinstallation and updates to fail

 ## [1.2.5]